We support and train students in the principals of patient / public involvement and engagement in research and on neurological conditions

-We supply adaptive equipment that is not currently available through the NHS or government funding, to address the challenges and needs for people with neurological conditions
+We benefit the development and supply of innovative adaptive equipment and technology that is not currently available through the NHS or government funding

 We increase awareness and knowledge of neurological conditions and research on these types of illnesses